np-fortoday/np-fortoday/README.md

 - 👋 Hi, I’m @np-fortoday
 - 👀 I’m interested in product analytics
-- 🌱 I’m currently learning pithon and BI-platforms
+- 🌱 I’m currently learning python and BI-platforms
 - 💞️ I’m looking to collaborate on corporations
 - 📫 How to reach me in tg: npfortoday